emuyia/FoxQuirks/README.md

 # FoxQuirks
-My personal quirks & changes to the Kidnapper fox.
+My quirks & changes to the Kidnapper fox.

-### Features
+Currently only one, but more to come!

+## Quirks

 - **ShipSanctuary** - Prevent the fox from entering the ship.

-All features are configurable!

-More to come.
+## Credits:

+- Art by who.is.wren / who_is_wren